• Skip to primary navigation

 Creating a shared value partnership

-This partnership brings CARE’s decades of experience in women’s empowerment in Asia to the Cotton On Group’s suppliers, demonstrating a shared commitment to gender equality through awareness and education initiatives.
+This partnership brings CARE’s decades of experience in women’s empowerment in Asia to the Cotton On Group’s suppliers, demonstrating a shared commitment to equality for women through awareness and education initiatives.
 By pooling our expertise, reach and influence, CARE and the Group can work together to improve the lives and rights of women in supply chains.

 Julekha works in the folding section at a garment factory, Gazipur, Bangladesh.